Iowa Tax Filing Requirement (Nexus) for Out of State Business

 Following are nonexclusive brief descriptions of activities or situations which may create taxability:

-Requirements for filing by withholding agents are described in Iowa Code sections 422.15 and 422.16 and Rule 701--46.1.
-Additional information is available through the Withholding Tax Information Booklet, 78-552.
+• Requirements for filing by withholding agents are described in Iowa Code sections 422.15 and 422.16 and Rule 701-307.1.
+Additional information is available through the Withholding Tax Information page.

-To register a business with us, simply complete the Business Tax Registration paper pdf form and mail or fax it to the address/number indicated or register online.
+• To register a business with us, simply complete the Iowa Business Tax Permit Registration, 78-005 form and mail or fax it to the address/number indicated or register online.

 If you have questions about nexus or the questionnaires, please contact the Department: